depression

 • School-refusal

-• Persistent physical symptoms that do not respond to treatment, such as headaches, digestive disorders and pain for which no other cause can be diagnosed.
+• Persistent physical symptoms that do not respond to treatment.

 • A denial of your essential self as a child (I.e., societal conditioning, pressure to fit in, etc.)